prisma/prisma1/docs/1.3/05-FAQ/04-Other.md

 Prisma is the result of many learnings and a lot of feedback from customers and the community, that focuses on the core of Graphcool Framework: the automatic mapping from your database to a GraphQL API.
 This enables you to take full control of your GraphQL server while still being able to benefit from an auto-generated and powerful GraphQL API.

-If you have further questions about how the Graphcool Framework and Prisma compare, go [join the discussion in the Forum](https://www.graph.cool/forum/t/graphcool-framework-and-prisma/2237?u=nilan).
+If you have further questions about how the Graphcool Framework and Prisma compare, check out [this](https://www.graph.cool/forum/t/graphcool-framework-and-prisma/2237?u=nilan) forum post.